-Assuming that I’m not alone in my valiant but seemingly futile attempt at balancing a manic end of year schedule, I’d like to offer a temporary respite from the madness that is November by way of this Chicken and leek casserole.
-With a creamy white wine and mushroom sauce, this Mid-week supper is rather luxurious, simple to make and a guaranteed crowd-pleaser.
-In my family, finger-mopping is usually an indication as to the whether the food was average or completely moreish.
-Needless to say, hunks of crusty bread would come in very handy for the unceremonious plate cleaning that’ll follow.
-It’s homely, comforting and just the sort of dish to restore mental and physical calm to a weeknight dinner table.
+Assuming that I’m not alone in my attempt at balancing a manic end of year schedule, I’d like to offer temporary respite by way of this Chicken and leek casserole.
+With a creamy white wine and mushroom sauce, this Mid-week supper is simple to make and a true crowd-pleaser.
+In our family, pan-mopping is an indication of good food.
+A crusty loaf would come in very handy here.
+It’s a homely dish that comforts and restores calm.

-Tonight is a no-fluff kind of story in that there’s really no explanation needed.
-It’s as you see it – a gather and feast, help yourself supper.
 What I really love about this creamy chicken and leek casserole is the simplicity of ingredients.
 Nothing wild or exotic on the list that requires a food garmin to track down.
 Just a couple of the usual suspects that can easily find their way into your shopping trolley – Chicken thighs, leeks, mushrooms, a bottle of white, cream and parsley.
 Friends forever!
-Another easy stove-top chicken supper that’s a complete doddle to make but with bags of flavour is this Sun-dried tomato and basil pesto chicken with marsala cream sauce.
-These two chicken casseroles recipes are all time family favourites and I’m sure they’ll soon have everyone licking the plates!
+Another easy stove-top chicken supper that’s a complete doddle to make but with bags of flavour is this Sun-dried tomato chicken.

-I use skin-on, bone-in chicken thighs as brown meat is so much more flavoursome than white.
-Use whichever you prefer.
-Remember though to reduce the cooking time by at least 10-15 minutes if using the fillets to prevent drying out.
-Leeks and shallots impart a subtle sweetness to the sauce and partner like champions with mushrooms and chicken.
-For a herby freshness, adorn with handfuls of flat leaf parsley.
-Serve with steamed green beans and tender-stem broccoli for an oh so good Banting supper or wild rice, roast butternut and sweet potatoes for the rest of us.
-And…..we’re done!
+A quick word about the chicken.
+I use skin-on, bone-in chicken thighs.
+Brown meat is so much more flavoursome than white, but feel free to use whichever you prefer.
+Remember though, reduce the cooking time by at least 10-15 minutes if using the fillets.
+Leeks and shallots impart a subtle sweetness to the sauce and are pair well with mushrooms and chicken.
+For a herby freshness, finish with heaps of flat leaf parsley.
+I like to serve this casserole with steamed green beans, tender-stem broccoli and some wild rice.
+Roast butternut and sweet potatoes are also a favourite.
+Hearty and so comforting.